 (a) that complies with the requirements of this Part; or

-(b) that is approved by the Executive Director, Public Health under regulation 5.
+(b) that is approved by the Chief Health Officer under regulation 5.

+[Regulation 4 amended: Gazette 10 Jan 2017 p.
+284.]

-5. Approval by the Executive Director, Public Health
+5. Approval by the Chief Health Officer

-(1) The Executive Director, Public Health may approve the standard and construction of a temporary toilet or type of temporary toilet that does not comply with the requirements of this Part.
+(1) The Chief Health Officer may approve the standard and construction of a temporary toilet or type of temporary toilet that does not comply with the requirements of this Part.

-(2) A person may, in an approved form, apply to the Executive Director for an approval under subregulation (1).
+(2) A person may, in an approved form, apply to the Chief Health Officer for an approval under subregulation (1).

+[Regulation 5 amended: Gazette 10 Jan 2017 p.
+283 and 284.]

-6. Certification by the Executive Director, Public Health
+6. Certification by the Chief Health Officer

-(1) The Executive Director, Public Health may certify a temporary toilet or type of temporary toilet as being of a standard and construction —
+(1) The Chief Health Officer may certify a temporary toilet or type of temporary toilet as being of a standard and construction —

 (a) that complies with the requirements of this Part; or